GILMANTON — It may have been by accident that Tony DiMaggio got into farming, but it was no mistake.

 “I fell into farming by accident one summer,” DiMaggio said.
 “I was working all sorts of odd jobs, and one of the jobs I fell into was with Natura Farms in Minnesota.
 I kept going back every year because I was learning so much.”

-DiMaggio was born in California, grew up in Costa Rica and went to a university in Buenos Aires, Argentina.
+DiMaggio was born in California, grew up in Costa Rica and went to university in Buenos Aires, Argentina.
 Since then, he has run a beach bar and started a horse tour company in Uruguay, worked on a reforestation project on property owned by Shania Twain in New Zealand, and helped start an eco-lodge in Vietnam.

 His career in agriculture started as a summer job which turned into a six-year apprenticeship under master berry-grower Paul Otten at Natura Farms in Minnesota.